vdwh-logo

 Is this for me?

-By adopting Data Vault patterns on top of a Persistent Staging Area (PSA) – a historised record of all original transactions – an unparalleled level of flexibility in implementing and maintaining a data solution can be achieved.
+By adopting hybrid / Ensemble Logical Model patterns (e.g. Data Vault) on top of a Persistent Staging Area (PSA) – a historised record of all original transactions – an unparalleled level of flexibility in implementing and maintaining a data solution can be achieved.
 The repetitive aspects of data preparation are reduced, and it becomes easier to adjust the solution to ever-changing business- and technical requirements.

 These patterns are seemingly straightforward – almost deceptively so.